 And then comes finding a product line that does not absorb water or skin oils.

 A makeup line should not leave the face shiny and it shall mimic the color of the client’s skin to create a more natural look and glow.
 Now comes the makeup ingredients that are being used inside the products.
-Certain kinds of makeup can sometimes be laced with toxic and harmful chemicals that are poisonous to our skin.
+The chemicals in some makeup can sometimes be toxic and harmful to the skin.

 If compared to the food analogies, it would be comparable to eating harmful ingredients as opposed to beneficial and nutritious food items that support the health and well-being of a body.
 But when a client chooses a makeup product, it shall also support their skin health and its well-being.
 Let’s dive right into the nitty gritties of makeup and skincare.